mies/wercker-perceptor/views/flask.md

 	$ pip freeze > requirements.txt
 ```

-## Add project to Wercker
+## Add project to wercker
-Add your GitHub project to Wercker using the Wercker dashboard
+Add your GitHub project to wercker using the wercker dashboard
 * Goto `Add project`
 * Pick GitHub and select your repository for this project